1. About this Privacy Statement

 Biometric information (such as fingerprints or face), where this information is collected and used for the purpose of automated biometric verification or biometric identification.

 This includes information that We generate about how you use Our products and services.
 For example, if you use Our banking services, We may generate information about your spending patterns so We can help you manage your money.

 On occasion, We monitor and record Our calls with you.
 We will let you know if We are doing this.

 - Camera surveillance

-For the safety of our staff and customers, we use camera surveillance, such as CCTV, to monitor PT Bank Commonweath premises.
+For the safety of Our staff and customers, We use camera surveillance, such as CCTV, to monitor Bank Commonweath premises.

 - Publicly available information